kimoppalfens/kimoppalfens.github.io/_posts/2016-11-16-MVP Summit Hackathon edition 2016 - Part 1.md

 As this is powerful, and as a result risky from a feature perspective this is coupled with a new Reviewer RBA role to have the scripts approved before sending.
 This could optionally require 2-key approval, where an author can't approve his own scripts.
 To be workable this project needs quite a bit of architectural changes which might mean we'll have to wait for this one a bit longer

 ## MS Graph access to the SMS Provider  ##
-This was the team I spend most of my time with.
+The engineers responsible for MS Graph are the engineers I spend most of my time with.
 Microsoft Graph is a unified API endpoint, for accessing data, intelligence, and insights coming from the Microsoft cloud or on-premise graph enabled applications.
 This might not mean much to many IT Pro's but this projects ties a number of cloud services together alongside with all the data we have available in SCCM.
 I am incredibly excited about this as it would open up access to and from:

 - Power BI
 - The Internet